 - Goal: To create great blog post ideas or outlines that will enable you to write better content, as well as make your writing process easier and more streamlined.

-- Ideal outcome: You and everyone on your team will have this really efficient process in place, and it will enable you to create really high-quality content that attracts users to your site regardless of your business.
+- Ideal outcome: You and everyone on your team will have this efficient process in place, and it will enable you to create high-quality content that attracts users to your site regardless of your business.

-- Where is this done: This will be done in your browser, in Google Docs, Google Sheets and a couple of free third-party applications (we are going to talk about those in a little bit.)
+- Where is this done: This will be done in your browser, in Google Docs, Google Sheets, and a couple of free third-party applications (we are going to talk about those in a little bit.)

 - Who does this: Anyone on your content creation team.